Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/apparatus-of-kwalish.md

 aliases: ["Apparatus of Kwalish"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-151. Available in the SRD (as 'Apparatus of the Crab').
+BookSource: "Dungeon Master's Guide p.
+151. Available in the SRD (as 'Apparatus of the Crab')."
 ---
 # Apparatus of Kwalish
 *Wondrous Item, major, legendary*